davidrosenberg/mlcourse/README.md

     - Personality types as example of factor analysis if we can get data?
 - Variational Autoencoders
 - Latent Dirichlet Allocation / topic models
+- Generative models for images and text (where we care about the human-perceived quality of what's generated rather than the likelihood given to test examples) (GANs and friends)
 #### Bayesian Models
 - Relevance vector machines
 - BART